oracle/tribuo/docs/release-notes/tribuo-v4-2-release-notes.md

 Tribuo.
 The provenance is stored as a protobuf so could be read from other libraries or platforms if necessary.

+The ONNX export support is in a separate module with no dependencies, and could be used elsewhere on the JVM to support generating ONNX graphs.
+We welcome contributions to build out the ONNX support in that module.

 - ONNX export for LinearSGDModels ([#154](https://github.com/oracle/tribuo/pull/154)), which also adds a multi-label output transformer for scoring multi-label ONNX models.